PaddlePaddle/Paddle/doc/fluid/getstarted/quickstart_en.rst

      pip install paddlepaddle-gpu

-For more details about installation and build: `install and Compile <http://www.paddlepaddle.org/docs/develop/documentation/fluid/en/build_and_install/index_en.html>`_ .
+For more details about installation and build: :ref:`install_steps` .

 Quick Use
 ---------